davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 - [Authoring Nuxt Layers](https://nuxt.com/docs/guide/going-further/layers) for full layers information including support in modules
 - [Module Author Guide](https://nuxt.com/docs/guide/going-further/modules#injecting-vue-components-with-addcomponent) for examples of adding and modifying resources through code
 - [Nuxt Kit](https://nuxt.com/docs/api/kit/modules) which provides a set of utilities to help you create and use modules
-- [Lifecycle Hooks](https://nuxt.com/docs/api/advanced/hooks) which allow you to hook into teh application build and runtime process
+- [Lifecycle Hooks](https://nuxt.com/docs/api/advanced/hooks) which allow you to hook into the application build and runtime process

 ### Pages and routes